The Tata Maharashtra Open (ATP Pune) is a hard court tennis tournament that is held annually in Pune, India.

 Prize Money

-The total financial commitment (including prize money) for the 2024 ATP Pune tournament has yet to be confirmed but in 2023 it was $713,495.
+The total financial commitment (including prize money) for the 2023 ATP Pune tournament was $713,495.

 How the prize money was split by round for the singles and doubles events in 2023 is detailed below.